ticktronaut/schablone/README.rst

 What it is?
 -----------

-schablone is a library to create structured printed formulars in svg format and fill them with information.
+schablone is a library to create structured printed forms (svg format) and fill them with information.
 Its main purpose is to create labels for boxes in a storage system (for instance your local hacker space).
 Beyond that it is flexible enough to create many other structured documents, like for example resumes or business cards.
 Schablone broadly exploits the flexibility the xml formats, especially svg.
 In future development also other xml formats like html might be deployed.
 It relies on the libraries svglue, svgutils and lxml (currently indirectly).
 Occasionally also the library Rsvg (gi.repository) is utilized.

 What can I use it for?
 ----------------------